-- 4.1 While there continue to be more people in Reading than the average whose weight is within the recommended range, the percentage of adults in Reading who are overweight or obese increased in 2019.
-In the same period, the percentage of adults who meet criteria for being physically active decreased to below the England average.
-Smoking increased slightly in both the general population and amongst those in routine and maintenance professions, although the year-on-year change was too small to be considered reliable.
-Little information is available about how levels of physical activity, healthy eating and smoking were affected locally during 2020.
-A survey across Berkshire suggests activity levels may have increased during the first lockdown starting in March 2020 but decreased in the second lockdown, with inclement weather and lack of access to facilities reported as the most significant barriers. - 4.2 As in previous periods, Reading is unlikely to meet local or national targets for the delivering NHS health checks to eligible residents (those aged 40-74 without certain specified diagnoses).
+- 4.1 The percentage of adults in Reading who are overweight or obese increased in 2019 and 2020 and is now similar to the national average.
+In 2019, the percentage of adults who meet criteria for being physically active remains similar to the England average.
+Smoking increased slightly in both the general population and amongst those in routine and maintenance professions, although the year-on-year change was too small to be considered reliable. - 4.2 As in previous periods, Reading is unlikely to meet local or national targets for the delivering NHS health checks to eligible residents (those aged 40-74 without certain specified diagnoses).
 The NHS health check assesses people's risk of stroke, heart disease, kidney disease, diabetes and dementia, and leads to targeted advice.
-The position is of particular concern given the emerging evidence that those who have diabetes and contracted COVID-19 appear to have worse clinical outcomes.
+The position is of particular concern given the emerging evidence that those who have diabetes and contracted COVID19 appear to have worse clinical outcomes.
 This is also true for individuals with high blood pressure and for those carrying excess weight, all increasing the risk of mortality.
 The NHS Health Check programme is thus an invaluable way to identify people across Reading at increased risk of having undiagnosed comorbidities, and further benefiting from a conversation with a healthcare professional about healthy weight, physical activity and smoking cessation to reduce the impacts of COVID19.
+The immediate impacts of national lockdown that programmes such as NHS Health Checks were paused, further hampering efforts to reach national targets.
+Efforts are now being made to reinstate Health Checks for the autumn months.
+Collaboration between the local authority and the CCG is underway to support this.

-- 4.3 The results from the 2018/19 Adult Social Care Survey were published in November 2019 and tell us that a higher proportion of respondents to the survey than previously have reported that they have as much social contact than they would like (47.1% compared to 41.4% the previous year).
+4.3 As described in previous reports, the results from the 2018/19 Adult Social Care survey were published in November 2019 and tell us that a higher proportion of respondents to the survey than previously have reported that they have as much social contact than they would like (47.1% compared to 41.4% the previous year).
 Furthermore, a larger proportion of respondents in Reading reported as much social contact as they would like compared with elsewhere in England.
-Reading Borough Council is among the 24 local authorities that have chosen to carry out the Adult Social Care Survey for 2020.
-The results are considered likely to be affected by the COVID-19 pandemic and subsequent lockdown and may not be considered comparable to previous or future years. - 4.4 The latest carers survey results were collected during 2018/19 when the proportion of carers reporting that they had as much social contact as they would like decreased from the previous period.
-This was in line with similar decreases seen across England and in local authorities with similar levels of deprivation to Reading.
-The next survey will be carried out in 2021/22 and is not, therefore, expected to be affected by the immediate impact of the 2020 COVID-19 pandemic and lockdown.

-4.5 The number and proportion of primary school children with social, emotional or mental health need increased very slightly between 2017 and 2018, both in Reading and across England.
-The proportion in Reading continues to be very slightly higher than the national average and the average amongst local authority areas with similar levels of deprivation and above, but the difference is not large enough to be statistically different.
-In the same period, the proportion of secondary school children with social, emotional or mental health needs has fallen very slightly, but not significantly enough to bring it in line with the national average.
+4.4 The number and proportion of school children with social, emotional or mental health need increased in 2019 and 2020, with Reading now significantly above the England average.
+The increase appears to be concentrated in primary school children, while the proportion of secondary school children with social, emotional or mental health needs fell during the same period and is now it in line with the national average.